fl-y/simple-store-hook/README.md

 # pStore
 Global / local state management with js proxies, originally made for React hooks but can be used without.
+As of v1.1.0 Currently under active development after discovering concerning bugs - should not be used by anyone or any project at the moment.

 ### Disclaimer
 This package was not intended to replace redux.